jule-c/flowr/README.md

 sbatch scripts/gen_pdb.sl
 ```

+Generated ligands are saved as an SDF file at the specified location (save_dir).

 ### Evaluating Molecules

 Evaluate the generated molecules using the evaluation script.
 This step calculates metrics including molecular validity, uniqueness, and interaction recovery.